 Current activities include working with Rangers in Cameroon to help save the Cross River gorilla using GPS technology, participating in the Red Wolf Breeding program to increase the population of red wolves in captivity, and designing and installing hellbender nesting boxes in Western NC to improve the habitat for Eastern Hellbenders.
 Wow!

-As our excitement grows in discovering the zoo, we first joined as lifetime members.
+As our excitement grows in discovering the zoo, we joined as lifetime members.

-The zoo’s elephant enrichment program will benefit from a donation of proceeds from the sale of “Fractured Existence”, one of Dale’s elephant sculptures.
+A portion of the proceeds from the sale of “Fractured Existence”, one of Dale’s elephant sculptures, has been donated to the zoo’s elephant enrichment program.
 We can’t wait to see how this develops.